paralevel/secret-actions.shortcut/README.md

 6. Convert the clipboard content to a pasteable action with the following shortcut (requires Actions app): https://www.icloud.com/shortcuts/49dfc2487764413a88c1329703dd76d1

-7. Paste the converted action that's now in the clipboard into a shortcut
+7. Paste it into a shortcut
 ###
-You've now unlocked the hidden _Toggle Bold Text_ action
+You've now reconstructed the unofficial _Toggle Bold Text_ action